irene-glez/Digital-Repression-EDA/README.md

-# Digital Repression nad Democracy EDA
+# Digital Repression and Democracy EDA
 A look at the state of digital repression in the world from an Exploratory Data Analysis.